All Blogs

 As the cybersecurity landscape is changing constantly, you must be prepared to tackle the looming threats.
 While you can adopt robust cybersecurity measures to protect against potential threats, being aware of the dynamics of cybersecurity risks is also essential to building stronger defensive mechanisms.

 The statistics on phishing attacks mentioned in this article help you understand the dynamics of this threat vector, enabling you to build a better defense strategy.
-Apart from strengthening your defense layers, you should also focus on continuous threat monitoring to identify potential security loopholes.
+Apart from strengthening your defense layers, you should also focus on threat monitoring to identify potential security loopholes.

 With a vulnerability scanner like ZeroThreat, you can thoroughly analyze your web apps and APIs to discover hidden security flaws and protect your digital landscape from various attack vectors.